Ruhi1010/machine_learning/algorithm/random_forest.md

 - Overall, Random Forest is a **robust, reliable algorithm** that balances bias and variance, making it highly suitable for real-world applications in both structured business data and historical survival prediction tasks.

 ---
-👉 Random Forest is a **robust, reliable algorithm** that balances bias and variance, making it highly suitable for real-world applications.